Human Performance Improvement (HPI) For Energy Industry

 - Explore the most common responses to failure and how those responses usually guarantee recurrence.

-- Apply a flexible and robust approach to event responses through a series of dynamic learning activities and power industry case studies.
+- Apply a flexible and robust approach to event responses through a series of dynamic learning activities and power industry studies.

 - Overview of HPI